 3. Battery Life

 Battery life is a little longer for the Elemnt and Roam than it is for the Bolt.
-The Elemnt and Elemnt Roam each offer about 17 hours of battery life while the Elemnt Bolt is rated for 15 hours.
+The Elemnt and Elemnt Roam each offer about 17 hours of battery life, while the Elemnt Bolt is rated 15 hours.

-Having said that, the battery life is heavily dependant on the features you use such.
+Having said that, the battery life is heavily dependant on the features you use.
 Turning on the LED indicators and heavily using navigational functions will reduce the battery life.

-All three feature lithium-ion batteries that are rechargeable through a micro USB port which is protected from the elements with a rubber cover.
+All three feature lithium-ion batteries rechargeable through a micro USB port, which is protected from the elements with a rubber cover.

 4. Ease of Set Up

-This is one of the biggest advantages of Wahoo’s line of bike computers vs its top competitor, Garmin.
+This is one of Wahoo’s most significant advantages of bike computers vs. its top competitor, Garmin.

 Set up your data fields on the app and watch your Elemnt display update immediately.
 While this may seem like a little thing, for anyone who has had the experience of changing settings on a Garmin Edge, then you know exactly what we’re talking about.

-Garmin requires you to scroll forwards and backwards through a complicated series of menus in order to change the settings.
-This makes for a somewhat tedious set up process.
+Garmin requires you to scroll forwards and backward through a complicated series of menus to change the settings.
+This makes for a somewhat tedious setup process.